ghc-proposals/ghc-proposals/proposals/0000-phab-auto-commit.rst

 the moment a patch validates.
 If anything goes wrong with the merge or validation, this process is aborted.

+Merging would be done at the branch level and would not squash commits.
+That is, it would take the state of a git branch as an input and then merge that with master (rebasing if necessary) upon successful validation.

 The precise mechanism should be filled in by someone with more knowledge of what would be easiest to implement.
 Do you know of such a mechanism?
 Please submit a PR against this PR!